Devvz/docker-pterodactyl/README.md

 ## Questions

+- Copying over the files is beginning to become confusing since we're copying the `./files/` directory to the host but we're also now installing Pterodactyl to a shared volume.
-- How do we copy over the required files for the NGINX container?
+- How are we supposed to copy over the required files for the NGINX container?
+Right now we're using them in the `./files`/ directory but this really should just be for PHP.
-- The volume specified in the `docker-compose.yml` for MariaDB `- ./dbdata:/var/lib/mysql`, what is this referring to?
+- The volume specified in the `docker-compose.yml` for MariaDB `- ./dbdata:/var/lib/mysql`, what is this source and destination?
 - Right now everything is using the shared volume at the top level.
 Can we make folders in the shared volume to separate the data?
-- The `COPY` string in the Dockerfile is only moving `files` right now.
-What about the NGINX configuration file?